capactio/capact/docs/proposal/20201207-workflow-rendering.md

 Interfaces need input parameters and Content Creators must have a way to use and also pass them to the Interfaces, they call.
 We have to somehow inject the input-parameters into the workflow, so the Content Creator can reference them.

 We propose, that the input parameters will be injected into the workflow as a local artifact named `input-parameters`.
-Fixing the artifact name, allows Voltron Engine to populate the proper artifact and also defines a standard, on how to pass input parameters to Interfaces called by the Content Creator.
+Fixing the artifact name, allows Capact Engine to populate the proper artifact and also defines a standard, on how to pass input parameters to Interfaces called by the Content Creator.

 ```yaml
 kind: Implementation